clayclayclay/java-rule-engine/README.md

 To be honest, there is some limitations in my project, such as the low expansibility.
 But it will be nice if your business scenario is simle or just for testing.

-Now I'm in the reconstitution, and it will be very soon to push my next version
+Now I'm in the reconstitution, and it will be very soon to push my next version.